 Financing for investments in local public transport

-KfW IPEX-Bank is financing investments in local public transport (LPT) within Germany and Europe and is thus helping to protect both the environment and the climate while also enhancing mobility.
+KfW IPEX-Bank finances investments in local public transport (LPT) within Germany and Europe, thus helping to protect both the environment and the climate while also boosting mobility.

 Financing case RNV: New trams for Rhein-Neckar-Verkehr GmbH

 Under the project 'Rhein-Neckar-Tram 2020' Rhein-Neckar-Verkehr GmbH is purchasing 80 new rail vehicles.
 The loan provided by KfW IPEX-Bank amounts to approx. EUR 87.5 million.

 - Total investment volume of more than EUR 250 million

 - 80 new trams that can be used in double traction

 - For local public transport in the cities of Mannheim, Ludwigshafen and Heidelberg

 - The aim is to modernise and expand the vehicle fleet and to improve local public transport services.

 - 100% of the long-term financing is guaranteed by the three owner municipalities in accordance with their voting shares.

 - Czech manufacturer Škoda Transportation to supply the new trams (produced at a Finnish subsidiary of Škoda)